repson/cdk-go-examples/README.md

-# Welcome to your CDK Go project!
+# Welcome to cloud-template-guard

-This is a blank project for CDK development with Go.
+This is a project made with CDK and Go.

 The `cdk.json` file tells the CDK toolkit how to execute your app.